Tips on how to stop a puppy from biting you

-The first tip to get your puppy to stop biting you is to make sure you always have a good substitute for him to chew on.
+The first tip on how to stop puppy biting is to make sure you always have a good substitute for him to chew on.
 We like to use soft toys.
 These make it very easy for the puppy to sit in your lap and also chew.

 This will keep your Pug entertained and preoccupied.

 The second tip is when your Pug chews on your fingers, you want to let him know that it hurts.
 But you want to do it in a way that he understands.
 It seems to us that the words “ow” or “ouch” must translate into “bite me more” in pug.
 Our tip for that is to use a simple command that makes it easy for the pug to understand that the behavior is unacceptable.

 Have you ever watched a game show where the contestant is asked a question, and the response is given, and then the host asks if the answer is correct, and when the answer is incorrect, there’s a buzzer sound like this: That’s right, and you didn’t even do anything.

 The sound is very easy and it is not mistaken for “bite me” or “keep doing it” in pug.
 That’s the same sound we use when we’re correcting our pug to tell them that whatever behavior they just did is inappropriate and we want them to stop.

 When a pug bites us, we like to use the sound “Ah”.
 The other thing is to let your pug know when they bite it really hurts.

 Sometimes they don’t understand that their playfulness is actually causing you pain.
 To help them understand that we like to use the same language that their siblings would use.
 When a puppy bites us, thank you right on cue.
 When a puppy bites us and it hurts we give them a sound to show that it hurts.